-Copper Pipe Pinhole Leak Repair Service
+Copper Pinhole Leak

 When most people think of water leaks, they think of cracked or a pipe burst.
 Though that does happen, it’s much more common to have leaks that are slow and could go unnoticed for long periods simply because they drop only a few drops of water at a time – hardly enough to notice a change in your water usage or water pressure.
 Leaks like this are known as pinhole leaks.
 They are common in copper pipes but can also occur in steel, galvanized, and non-metallic pipes like PEX.

-What is Copper Pipe Pinhole Leak?
+What is a Copper Pipe Pinhole Leak?

 A copper pipe pinhole leak comes from various sources.
 “Pitted corrosion” – as the pipe corrodes from the outside.
 In recent years, due to changes in water chemistry, it is more common to have pinhole leaks occur from the inside of the pipe.